lizm696/6ms/README.md

 # 6thmorpethscouts - info for editors

 ## Content
 The site uses a 'content management system' called Netlify CMS.
-You can edit the content easily through Netlify (which then pushed the changes to this Github repository) or edit the files directly in Github.
-Netlify gives you a user-friendly interface for editing and means you don't really need to know any Markdown.
+You can edit the content easily through Netlify (which then pushes the changes to this Github repository) or edit the files directly in Github.
+Netlify gives you a user-friendly interface for editing and means you don't really need to know a lot of Markdown.

 ## Images
 Images can be uploaded when editing through Netlify.
 If uploading directly to Github, all images should be uploaded to the 'images' folder.